These are 10 of the most clever breeds of clever cat that you can train with ease

 Reports say that the average cat owner actually own a minimum of two cats – though we are sure you may know some with many more.

-Cat Breeds With Vet Bills: 10 breeds of adorable cat with the most pre-existing health conditions Loving Cat Breeds 2022: Does your cat love you?
-Here are the 10 signs your cute cat loves you Big fluffy cats: Here are the 10 gorgeous cat breeds that have the most fur National Cat Day 2022: Here are 10 of the most clever breeds of intelligent cat that can be trained
+Cat Breeds With Vet Bills: 10 breeds of adorable cat with the most pre-existing health conditions Big fluffy cats: Here are the 10 gorgeous cat breeds that have the most fur

 And while their head boops are adorable and they 16-hour snoozes make them look beyond cute, some cat breeds can even perform cool tricks with the relevant training.